iotaledger/iota/crates/iota-indexer/README.md

 refer to [Diesel Getting Started guide](https://diesel.rs/guides/getting-started) for more details

-3. Setup the database:

-Make sure you are in the `iota/crates/iota-indexer` directory and run the following command to setup the database:
+3. Make sure you are in the `iota/crates/iota-indexer` directory and run the following command to create the database:

 ```sh
 diesel setup --database-url="postgres://postgres:postgres@localhost/iota_indexer"